reganperkins/tiny-url/README.md

 ## Getting Started

-make sure to add a .env file with `SESSION_SECRET_KEY` that can be any string for encrypting and decrypting with the 'cookie-session' library run the program with `npm start`
+- make sure to add a .env file with `SESSION_SECRET_KEY` that can be any string for encrypting and decrypting with the 'cookie-session' library
+- install all dependencies with `npm i`
+- run the program with `npm start`